alan-turing-institute/data-safe-haven/docs/source/overview/using_dsh.md

 Every group deploying the Data Safe Haven will need to provide the rest including,

 - Information governance processes
+    - How to approve data ingress and egress
-  - Classifying using Tiers
+    - Classifying work into Data Safe Haven tiers
-- Mapping internal roles and people to DSH roles
+- Mapping internal roles or people to Data Safe Haven roles
-    - How to fit your structure and expertise in to the roles expected
-    - Some roles are mutually exclusive for security
 - Staffing essential roles such as system and programme managers
+- Data security incident handling procedures
+- Financial planning
+- Supporting infrastructure such as
+    - Communication channels
+    - Domains and DNS
-- Supporting infrastructure such as communication channels, domains and DNS, secure methods to share SAS tokens, and programme management tools
+    - Secure methods to share SAS tokens
+    - Programme management tools

 ## Tiering